Valencia: 20th century

+Francoist Spain

-The city was heavily bombarded by air and sea, mainly by the fascist Italian airforce, as well as the Francoist airforce with German Nazi support.
-By the end of the war the city had survived 442 bombardments, leaving 2,831 dead and 847 wounded, although it is estimated that the death toll was higher.
+During the Spanish Civil War, Valencia was heavily bombarded by air and sea, mainly by the Fascist Italian air force, as well as the Francoist air force with Nazi German support.
+By the end of the war, the city had survived 442 bombardments, leaving 2,831 dead and 847 wounded, although it is estimated that the death toll was higher.
 The Republican government moved to Barcelona on 31 October of that year.
-On 30 March 1939, Valencia surrendered and the Nationalist troops entered the city.
+On 30 March 1939, Valencia surrendered and Nationalist Spanish troops entered the city.

 The postwar years were a time of hardship for Valencians.
-During Franco's regime speaking or teaching Valencian was prohibited; in a significant reversal it is now compulsory for every schoolchild in Valencia.

-The dictatorship of Franco forbade political parties and began a harsh ideological and cultural repression countenanced and sometimes led by the Catholic Church.
-Franco's regime also executed some of the main Valencian intellectuals, such as Juan Peset, rector of University of Valencia.
-Large groups of them, including Josep Renau and Max Aub, went into exile.
+During Franco's regime, speaking or teaching Valencian was prohibited; in a significant reversal, it is now compulsory for every schoolchild in Valencia.
+Franco's dictatorship forbade political parties and began a harsh ideological and cultural repression countenanced and sometimes led by the Catholic Church.
+During Franco's regime some leading Valencian intellectuals, such as Juan Peset, rector of University of Valencia, were executed and many of them, including Josep Renau and Max Aub, went into exile.

-In 1943 Franco decreed the exclusivity of Valencia and Barcelona for the celebration of international fairs in Spain.
-These two cities would hold the monopoly on international fairs for more than three decades, until its abolishment in 1979 by the government of Adolfo Suárez.
-In October 1957, the 1957 Valencia flood, a major flood of the Turia river, left 81 casualties and notable property damage.
+In 1943, Franco decreed the exclusivity of Valencia and Barcelona for the celebration of international fairs in Spain.
+These two cities would hold the monopoly on international fairs for more than three decades, until the rule's abolishment in 1979 by the government of Adolfo Suárez.
+In October 1957, a flood from the Turia river resulted in 81 casualties and extensive property damage.
 The disaster led to the remodelling of the city and the creation of a new river bed for the Turia, with the old one becoming one of the city's "green lungs".

-The economy began to recover in the early 1960s, and the city experienced explosive population growth through immigration spurred by the jobs created with the implementation of major urban projects and infrastructure improvements.
-With the advent of democracy in Spain, the ancient kingdom of Valencia was established as a new autonomous entity, the Valencian Community, the Statute of Autonomy of 1982 designating Valencia as its capital.
+The economy began to recover in the early 1960s, and the city experienced explosive population growth through immigration spurred by jobs created with the implementation of major urban projects and infrastructure improvements.